HarrisonAllen/pebble-gbc-graphics/README.md

 # Creating Tilesheets
+* Notes: See the `examples` folder for an up to date tilesheet generator.

 The process for creating tilesheets from an image has a few specific steps, I personally use [GIMP](https://www.gimp.org/):
 1. Create the spritesheet using the [2bpp palette](https://raw.githubusercontent.com/HarrisonAllen/pebble-gbc-graphics/main/assets/2bpp.gpl)
     * For the easiest setup, just modify [SampleTilesheet.xcf](https://github.com/HarrisonAllen/pebble-gbc-graphics/raw/main/assets/tilesheets/SampleTilesheet.xcf).
 The image should already be in an indexed color mode, and the palette should already exist as `Colormap of image #xx` in the Palettes window (`Windows`->`Dockable Dialogs`->`Palettes`).